okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 ### Load Data When the App Starts

 Now that we've built some of our data-retrieval methods, we need to actually run them.
-Otherwise: oup app will open, but nothing will happen.
+Otherwise: our app will open, but nothing will happen.

 In Vue, we can bind actions to certain events that happen on the page.
 One of these lifecycle events is called “created”, and we can use this lifecycle hook